-Tip: When it comes to bypass pruners, you also want to check how closely the blades pass each other when opened and closed.
+Tip: When it comes to bypass pruners, you also want to check how closely the blades pass each other when they open and close.
 The closer they pass, the better.

-Generally, blades are made from either hardened steel, stainless steel, or titanium.
+Generally, blades are made from hardened steel, stainless steel, or titanium.

 Hardened steel is the toughest and most durable type of blade.
 However, it can stain and rust more easily.